sindresorhus/clear-module/readme.md

 #### options

-Type: `object`

-Options

 ##### options.filter

-Optional filter function, function should return false to prevent the module from being removed from cache.
+Optional filter function. function should return false to prevent the module from being removed from cache.

 Use case: To prevent any module in node_modules from being uncached.